jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 ## Overhead With Implementations

 This task simply returns the value passed into it-- in the "real world," you would never do this.
-This test gives us a gauge at how much overhead is associated with running a task in each method.
+This test gives us a gauge of how much overhead is associated with running a task in each method.

 ```java
 public class DoNothing<E> extends WorkGenerator<E>